JayWan/JayWan.github.io/projects/index.md

 ---
-layout: project
+layout: project-list
 title: All Projects
-excerpt: "A List of Projects"
+excerpt: "A List of notes made when doing projects..."
 comments: false
 ---